jawy1248/robot6000/README.md

    chmod +x scripts/installDocker.sh
    ./scripts/installDocker.sh
    ```
-   > You should see a "Hello from Docker" message at the end, as the docker-hello-world script is ran as a check
+   > If you run `docker run hello-world`, you should see a "Hello from Docker"

 ---